Under 2 hours

 - Make a mark about four inches above your window for mounting hardware.
 This is a traditional height, though you can cheat an inch or so, either way, depending on the height of your ceiling and the length of your finished curtains.

 Hanging curtain rods is fairly simple and you don’t need many tools to do it.
 This quick guide is designed to help you learn how to hang curtain rods in drywall, but the same basic process applies, with only minor variations, if you’re mounting your hardware on another surface.

 - Position your first wall mount bracket on the wall where you made a mark.
 Use a carpenter’s level to make sure the mounting bracket is straight.
 Mark the location of the screw holes with a pencil.

-- Repeat step one on the other side of your window.
+- Repeat the first step on the other side of your window.
 If you’re using a long curtain rod or need extra support for heavyweight curtains, you can make marks for your center bracket after completing the end brackets.

 - Drill guide holes where you’ve placed your marks for the mounting hardware.
 You’ll need to use plastic wall anchors to provide proper support if you’re installing in drywall.